ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 > "We don't know how that works."

 Hence the [deepening crisis forcing physicists to rethink the structure of nature's laws](https://www.quantamagazine.org/crisis-in-particle-physics-forces-a-rethink-of-what-is-natural-20220301/) runs much deeper.
+Consider of course all the foremost modern physicists from Einstein to Feynman have stated in various terms nobody understands how quantum mechanics works.
+Einstein famously held the belief there must be some hidden material mechanism variables guiding the collapse of the superpositioned quantum mechanical states into the 4D spacetime human experiences.
+Planck somewhat less famously held the belief:

+>